dkilcy/saltstack-base/states/pxeserver/README.md

  State file does the following
  - Installs dhcp, httpd, syslinux, tftp-server and vsftpd
- - Creates the /var/www/html/repo to host files with Apache
+ - Creates the /var/www/html/repo directory to host files with Apache (destination of reposync.sh)
  - Generate the /etc/dhcpd.conf file
  - Recursively copies the bootloaders from /usr/share/syslinux/* to /var/lib/tftpboot
  - Installs the default to /var/lib/tftpboot/pxelinux.cfg directory
- - Creates the /var/lib/tftpboot/centos/6 and 7 directories
+ - Installs the bootstrap files from /var/tmp/iso to /var/lib/tftpboot/centos/7 and 6
  - Mounts the CentOS 7 and 6 ISOs in /var/ftp/pub/centos
- - Copies vminuz and initrd.img to the pxeboot directories
  - Copies the reposync.sh script to /usr/local/bin
  - Starts the httpd, dhcp, xvtpd and xinetd services